samlynndavis/Bodiless-JS-Chris/packages/vital-examples/src/site-layout/README.md

 ```

 <!-- Waiting for the actual function to be available; -->
-Each file must only export the tokens from the components folder with the our helper `shadow` function.
+Each file must only export the tokens from the components folder with our helper `shadow` function.
 You can see more about this function [here](TBD).

 Our whole file will only have 3 lines.